Principles of Clinical Somatic Education

 - We will discuss the structure and function of the nervous system, and how the nervous system responds to physical and emotional stress.
 You will learn how these automatic stress responses can lead to muscular habituation, postural distortion, and chronic pain.

 - We will also discuss methods of client assessment and teaching methods used in Clinical Somatic Education.
-You will practice visual assessment and learn how to assess your clients in a way that allows you to understand the underlying cause of their tension or pain.
+You will practice visual assessment and learn how to assess your clients and yourself in a way that allows you to understand the underlying cause of tension or pain.